-A zero increase to rate in the dollar for general rates has been proposed for the 2022/2023 budget.
+A 7% minus in the rate in the dollar for residential rates has been proposed for the 2022/2023 budget, which would lead to an average rate of 4.7%.
 The Industrial rates will decrease to align with the commercial rates.